LAGameStudio/InputCandy/README.md

 The Retrolink N64-style controller makes A one of the yellow arrow buttons.
 SNES-style controller may label its button "X" to "A"

+InputCandy "Advanced" is split into several components:
+* InputCandy, the main ball of wax that handles the major features of designer-provided Actions, player-provided Settings, trackable Players (did they start yet? which controller are they using?), Devices (gamepads, keyboard, mouse), Signals (from devices) and a few other useful things.
+* ICUI, the InputCandy User Interface, a style-able complete UI solution for selecting, configuring and simulating game control apparatus
+* SDLDB, a library for reading, parsing and providing access to SDL GameController DB files (a recent one is included, or you may update it)

+InputCandy comes with:
+* A simple version (with simple diagnostics) for quick use
+* A diagnostics screen that inspects game inputs
+* A single room with multiple panels that shows off ICUI
+* A test game

+InputCandy is good for:
+* Multiplayer hot-seat games that use controllers
+* Console games
+* PC games with USB SDL-compatible PC game controllers and mouse/keyboard games
+* Simplifying your work with control schemas
+* Allowing players to rebind controls
+* Allowing players to take advantage of the SDL Game Controller DB

 Feature List
 ------------